Fellow of The Higher Education Academy (FHEA)-UK

 Lecturer in Interpreting- Manchester University- UK (2016-2017)

-My main research interest is in legal translation and interpreting especially the pedagogy and didactics of teaching interpreting, particularly designing and using multimodal products with intended objectives that will help the novice interpreters to identify the skills they need to improve through their own reflective thinking.
+My research interest is in Media & legal translation with focus on effective translation strategies in both domains.
+In addition to this, and through my experience as liaison and community interpreter I have developed a keen interest in the pedagogy and didactics of teaching interpreting, particularly designing and using multimodal products with intended objectives that will help the novice interpreters to identify the skills they need to improve through their own reflective thinking.

 Papers presented at conferences:

-Non-professional Interpreters: a violation to domestic workers’ human rights in Jordan.
-This paper was presented at the International Conference on Multilingualism and Interpreting in Settings of Globalisation: Asylum and Migration (Ghent -Feb.
-2015).
+- Non-professional Interpreters: a violation to domestic workers’ human rights in Jordan.
+International Conference on Multilingualism and Interpreting in Settings of Globalisation: Asylum and Migration (Ghent -February 2015).

 - Employing Reflective Thinking (RT) as a PBL model for learning Arabic.
 XVI CercleS international conference.
 Language Centres at a Crossroads: Open Directions for New Generations of Learners.
 (Brno, Czech Republic- September 2020)